SentineLabs/sentinelone-validin/docs/crawlr.md

-# Validin Crawlr
+# Validin Crawler

-Composed from a conversation on May 14th in #validin-sentinelone slack channel.
+_(Composed from a conversation on May 14th 2025 in #validin-sentinelone slack channel.)_

 Validin web crawling system discovers and processes web content through IP space and virtual host crawls.